 These are not all the possible side effects of everolimus.
-Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with everolimus.
+Talk to your doctor about what to expect when taking everolimus.
+You also should call your doctor if you have any changes that concern you when taking everolimus.

 People receiving everolimus should not receive live vaccinations or be around others who have recently received a live vaccine.
 Talk to your doctor if you are scheduled to get any vaccines or if you are unsure about them.1

-Before starting treatment with everolimus, tell your doctor if you have:1,2
+Before starting treatment with everolimus, tell your doctor if you have:1